-Many of our education programs are self funded and not a part of the PSO budget.
+Many of our music education programs are self funded and not a part of the PSO budget.
 Community financial support is necessary and appreciated.
 If you would like to donate to PSO Education Fund for the 2013-2014 Season, please contact the PSO Office at (270) 444-0065.

 Paducah Symphony Education Programs & Services impacted students over 13,000 times during the 2012-2013 Season: